 Meaning

 “To show the world what long experience gains, requires not courage, though it calls for pains but at life’s outset to inform mankind is a bold effort of a valiant mind.” presents a viewpoint centered on courage.
-It implies that true strength is revealed in difficulty and encourages us to remember that small acts of bravery matter.
+It implies that true strength is revealed in difficulty and encourages us to remember that fear is natural but not decisive.

 Theme